mjordan/introduction_to_relational_databases/README.md

 ### Entity-relationship modeling

 Our goal in this example of entity-relationship modeling is to create a database that we can use to schedule classes in a set of academic courses.
+Put another way, the "scope" of our database is the classes, courses they are part of, and the locations they are held in.
 Any real school, college, university, or training center will have such a database.
 The database used in this example is _probably_ a lot simpler than the real databases used in these institutions.

 We will begin by listing all of the things we need to include in our database: